reservoirpy/reservoirpy/README.md

     ```bash
     python minimalESN_MackeyGlass.py
     ```

+## Preprint with tutorials
+Tutorial on ReservoirPy can be found in this [preprint (Trouvain et al. 2020)](https://hal.inria.fr/hal-02595026).

 ## How to use the ESN class
 You can generate and train a reservoir to predict the MackeyGlass timeseries in a few steps: